kusor/triton-kbmapi/docs/index.md

 409 Conflict + InvalidArgument error is returned.

-If `KBMAPI_REQUIRE_TOKEN_PRELOAD` is `true`, the serial number of the pivtoken as well as the attestation certificates of the pivtoken in question must be present in the CreateToken request.
-KBMAPI performs a search for a range of allowed serial numbers in the `token_serial` bucket whose attestation CA DN matches the attestation CA of the pivtoken in the request.
+If `KBMAPI_REQUIRE_TOKEN_PRELOAD` is `true`, the serial number of the PIV token as well as the attestation certificates of the PIV token in question must be present in the CreateToken request.
+KBMAPI performs a search for a range of allowed serial numbers in the `token_serial` bucket whose attestation CA DN matches the attestation CA of the PIV token in the request.
 If the serial number is not part of an allowed range, a 409 Conflict + InvalidArgument error is returned.